jandelgado/jled/README.md

 ### Static on

-Calling `On()` turns the LED on on after the an optional time, specified by `DelayBefore()`, has elapsed.
-To immediately turn a LED on, you can make a call like `JLed(LED_BUILTIN).On().Update()`.
+Calling `On()` turns the LED on on after an optional time, specified by `DelayBefore()`, has elapsed.
+To immediately turn a LED on, make a call like `JLed(LED_BUILTIN).On().Update()`.

 #### Static on example